uc-cdis/docs-gen3/docs/gen3-resources/developer-guide/contribute.md

 #### Technical documentation

 Gen3 documentation is constantly evolving.
-If you see an error or omission we would greatly appreciate a pull request with an update.
-Just as with submitting any [Gen3 code pull requests](#submit-a-pull-request), feel free to reach out in advance to discuss a proposed documentation update.
+All content is stored in our [documentation repo](https://github.com/uc-cdis/docs-gen3).
+There you can find instructions about how to report issues or gaps in the documentation.
+You are also encouraged to modify the documentation files directly and submit a pull request for us to review.

 #### Tutorials

 Beyond the basic documentation, having an end to end tutorial on a particular topic can extraordinarily helpful.
-Please feel free to suggest such a tutorial.
+Please feel free to suggest a tutorial, which could be in the form a blog post.

 ### Participate in community events or on Slack